The ghost of Thanksgiving past

 I’m a slow eater anyway, but answering questions slows me down even more.
 And they ask rather personal questions, too.
 But everyone is so honest when speaking that I feel compelled to answer their questions honestly.
 And no one judges anyone about each other’s behavior.
 At least not that I noticed.

 So, how did I enjoy a good home-cooked Mexican meal with everyone insisting that I answer their questions?
-Well, I didn’t want to be rude, so I answered all question immediately.
+Well, I didn’t want to be rude, so I answered every question immediately.
 Of course, sometimes I answered with my mouth full of food because I was caught off guard by the timing of the questions.
 I guess I was being rude by talking with my mouth full just because I didn’t want to be rude!

 El americano